Brian Topp: Convention

 Just prior to the convention opening, Topp and Ed Broadbent, both defined the race as staying true to the NDP cause, by going with Topp, or moving to the centre and away from its current principles by going with Thomas Mulcair.
 Pundits had comparisons with New Labour in Britain under Tony Blair and Gordon Brown, with Mulcair's stance on the party.
 Topp was considered to have one of the most polished presentations at the convention.

 Topp trailed Mulcair from start to finish by ranking in second place on the first, second, third and final ballots, ultimately finishing with 42.8% of the vote to Mulcair's 57.2%.

 Later political career (2012–present)

 BC election defeat (2013)

-Topp was brought to Canada's West Coast by Adrian Dix, the provincial leader of the Official Opposition, to manage the 2013 election campaign for the British Columbia New Democratic Party.
-Despite starting with a significant lead in pre-election polls, the BCNDP campaign failed to prevent the re-election of the Liberals under Premier Christy Clark and actually won fewer seats for the party than in 2009.
+Topp was brought to Canada's West Coast by Adrian Dix, the provincial leader of the Official Opposition, to manage the 2013 election campaign for the British Columbia New Democratic Party (BCNDP).
+Despite starting with a significant lead in pre-election polls, the BCNDP campaign failed to prevent the re-election of the BC Liberals under Premier Christy Clark and actually won fewer seats for the party than in 2009.
 Topp admitted that he made certain "errors in strategy" that might have harmed the campaign.